 FFRender Effect allows the user to render at the layer level using an external FFMpeg installation.
 All known AE renderers render at the level of a composition.

 You can download the Win or Mac trial version.
-The watermark will be removed once you pay and enter the activation code.
+The watermark will be removed once you enter the activation code.
 The trial is full-featured except for the watermark.

 This effect works with 8-bpc or 16-bpc.
 The optimal usage will require 32-bpc and full resolution.
 In 32-bpc color, After Effects does not clip the video and allows the user to view any out-of-range data.
 Unfortunately the highest resolution video format is 16-bit.
 So we are limited to 16-bit data.